Proppys

 Plaistow & West Ham

-East London's accessible entry point with Elizabeth line access and Newham regeneration.
+East London's accessible entry point with Elizabeth line access.
+Newham has no HMO planning Article 4 - relies on borough-wide selective licensing.

 £385k5.2%Single-letVery HighNoFull guide